Digging the Keweenaw

 For more about Copper Harbor, see Copper Harbor refuge.

-Dining: Good bets include the Library in Houghton, Gemignani's in Hancock, Toni's Country Kitchen in Laurium (for pasties), Fitzgerald's in Eagle River, Eagle Harbor Inn in Eagle Harbor and the Harbor Haus in Copper Harbor.
+Dining: Good bets include Gemignani's in Hancock, Toni's Country Kitchen in Laurium (for pasties), Fitzgerald's in Eagle River, Eagle Harbor Inn in Eagle Harbor and the Harbor Haus in Copper Harbor.
+In Calumet, Carmelitas Southwestern Grille is known for its thimbleberry margaritas.

 Between Eagle Harbor and Eagle River, the Jampot is a good place to pick up baked goods.
 It's open from May through late October (closed Sundays).